Lake Houston Fishing Guide (May 2026): Best Spots, Maps & Tips

 Ignoring Current

 Subtle current created by dam releases or wind positions fish predictably.
 Always factor current direction into your approach.
+Fish face upstream or into the current, so position your boat to present baits coming toward them naturally.

 Wrong Tackle Selection